James Dunnigan (politician)

-James 'Jim' A. Dunnigan (born March 31, 1953) is an American politician serving as a member of the Utah House of Representatives for the 39th district.
+James 'Jim' A. Dunnigan (born March 31, 1953) is an American politician serving as a member of the Utah House of Representatives for the 36th district.
 Elected in November 2002, he assumed office on January 1, 2003.

 Early life and education

 Dunnigan was born March 31, 1953, in Salt Lake City.
 He earned a Bachelor of Arts degree in business management from the University of Utah.

 Career

 Outside of politics, Dunnigan owns an insurance agency.
 He served as a member of the Taylorsville/Bennion Community Council and Taylorsville City Council.

 Dunnigan was elected to the Utah House of Representatives in November 2002 and assumed office on January 1, 2003.
-During the 2016 general session Dunnigan served as House's majority leader.
+During the 2015 and 2016 general sessions Dunnigan served as House's majority leader.
+He was challenged by Brad Wilson for the position in 2016 and ultimately dropped out of the leadership race before voting took place.

 Personal life

 He currently lives in Taylorsville, Utah with his wife Vicki and two children.